Cairi-S/Welcome-Foolish-Mortals/README.md

 - Click on links for 'The Haunted Mansion' and 'The Walt Disney Company', ensuring they open to the appropriate web pages in a separate tab.

-- Reduce screen size to various mobile device to verify that the modal is responsive and the modal size and inner text responds appropriately at the relevant breakpoints..
+- Reduce screen size to various mobile device to verify that the modal is responsive and the modal size and inner text responds appropriately at the relevant breakpoints.

 Hero image

+- Reduce and expand width of window to confirm that the image height and width respond correctly with no horizontal scroll.

 Body Text

+- Reduce and expand width of window to confirm that the dimension of the text box respond appropriately and that the inner text size changes in an approprite manner.

+- Hover over the word 'Enter' to make sure that the color changes and that the pointer changes to the hand icon.

+- Click on the word 'Enter' to ensure navigation to game.html.

 Footer

+- Reduce and expand width of window to confirm that:
+  - The Copyright logo and text stays centered on all screen sizes.
+  - The Inspiration text becomes hidden on smaller screen sizes.

+- Click on links for 'The Haunted Mansion' and 'The Walt Disney Company', ensuring they open to the appropriate web pages in a separate tab.

+- Reduce screen size to various mobile device to verify that the modal is responsive and the modal size and inner text responds appropriately at the relevant breakpoints.

 ### Bugs ###